CaDoodleWebsite/cadoodlecad.github.io/docs/docs/landing.md

 ## What is CaDoodle?

-The description on the MkDocs site is:
+The description on the CaDoodle site is:

 > A simple yet powerful CAD solution for designers and engineers

-MkDocs is a Python tool that generates a static site based on content written in Markdown.
+CaDoodle is a drag-and-drop editor for 3D objects.

 If you are new to markdown, see the [Getting Started](https://www.markdownguide.org/getting-started/) page on the Markdown Guide website.